-For the purpose of this standard, the definitions given below shall apply and for other terms definitions given in IS 4305 shall apply.

-3.1 Pulverized Fuel Ash - Ash generated by burning of ground or pulverized or crushed coal or lignite fired boilers.
-It can be fly ash, bottom ash, pond ash or mound ash.

-3.2 Siliceous Pulverized Fuel Ash - Pulverized fuel ash with reactive calcium oxide less than 10 percent, by mass.
-Such fly ash are normally produced from burning anthracite or bituminous coal and has pozzolanic properties.

-3.3 Calcareous Pulverized Fuel Ash - Pulverized fuel ash with reactive calcium oxide not less than 10 percent by mass.
-Such fly ash are normally produced from lignite or sub-bituminous coal and have both pozzolanic and hydraulic properties.

-3.4 Reactive Calcium Oxide (CaO) - That fraction of the calcium oxide which under normal hardening condition can form calcium silicate hydrates or calcium aluminate hydrates.
+- 3.0 For the purpose of this standard, the definitions given below shall apply and for other terms definitions given in IS 4305 shall apply. - 3.1 Pulverized Fuel Ash Ash generated by burning of ground or pulverized or crushed coal or lignite fired boilers.
+It can be fly ash, bottom ash, pond ash or mound ash. - 3.2 Siliceous Pulverized Fuel Ash Pulverized fuel ash with reactive calcium oxide less than 10 percent, by mass.
+Such fly ash are normally produced from burning anthracite or bituminous coal and has pozzolanic properties. - 3.3 Calcareous Pulverized Fuel Ash Pulverized fuel ash with reactive calcium oxide not less than 10 percent, by mass.
+Such fly ash are normally produced from lignite or sub-bituminous coal and have both pozzolanic and hydraulic properties. - 3.4 Reactive Calcium Oxide (CaO) That fraction of the calcium oxide which under normal hardening condition can form calcium silicate hydrates or calcium aluminate hydrates. - NOTE To evaluate this fraction, the total calcium oxide contents is to be reduced by the fraction calculated as calcium

-NOTE - To evaluate this fraction, the total calcium oxide contents is to be reduced by the fraction calculated as calcium carbonate (CaCO3), based on the measured carbon dioxide (CO2) content and the fraction calculated as calcium sulphate (CaSO4), based on the measured sulphate (SO3) content, disregarding the SO3 taken up by alkalis.

-3.5 Fly Ash - Pulverized fuel ash extracted from flue gases by any suitable process such as by cyclone separator or electro-static precipitator.

-3.6 Bottom Ash - Pulverized fuel ash collected from the bottom of boilers by any suitable process.

-3.7 Pond Ash - Fly ash or bottom ash or both mixed in any proportion and conveyed in the form of water slurry and deposited in pond or lagoon.

-3.8 Mound Ash - Fly ash or bottom ash or both mixed in any proportion and conveyed or carried in dry form and deposited dry.
+- carbonate (CaCO3), based on the measured carbon dioxide (CO3) content and the fraction calculated as calcium sulphate (CaSO4), based on the measured sulphate (SO3) content, disregarding the SO3 taken up by alkalis. - 3.5 Fly Ash Pulverized fuel ash extracted from flue gases by any suitable process such as by cyclone separator or electro-static precipitator. - 3.6 Bottom Ash Pulverized fuel ash collected from the bottom of boilers by any suitable process. - 3.7 Pond Ash Fly ash or bottom ash or both mixed in any proportion and conveyed in the form of water slurry and deposited in pond or lagoon. - 3.8 Mound Ash Fly ash or bottom ash or both mixed in any proportion and conveyed or carried in dry form and deposited dry.

-4 EXTRACTION OF FLY ASH
+4 EXTRACTION OF PULVERIZED FUEL ASH

-4.1 Fly ash may be extracted from flue gases of ground or pulverized or crushed coal or lignite fired boilers by any suitable process; such as, by cyclone separation or electrostatic precipitation; bottom ash from the boilers shall not be added to the fly ash.
-Fly ash collected at later stages of electrostatic precipitator are finer than the fly ash collected at initial stages of electrostatic precipitator.

-NOTE - For extraction details for other types of pulverized fuel ash such as bottom ash, pond ash and mound ash refer to IS 3812 (Part 2).
+- 4.1 Fly ash may be extracted from flue gases of ground or pulverized or crushed coal or lignite fired boilers by any suitable process; such as by cyclone separation or electrostatic precipitation; bottom ash from the boilers shall not be added to the fly ash.
+Fly ash collected at later stages of electrostatic precipitator are finer than the fly ash collected at initial stages of electrostatic precipitator. - 4.2 Bottom ash may be extracted from the bottom of ground or pulverized or crushed coal or lignite fired boiler by any suitable process.
+It is generally in the form of clinkers, which are ground or broken to smaller size to facilitate extraction. - 4.3 When fly ash and bottom ash are mixed and transported in the form of water slurry to a lagoon or pond for storage, it is called pond ash.
+Pond ash may be extracted from the pond or lagoon by conventional techniques. - 4.4 When fly ash and bottom ash are mixed and transported in dry form to a storage or deposition site, it is called mound ash.
+Mound ash may be extracted from the mound by conventional excavation techniques.

-5 BENEFICIATION, SEGREGATION AND PROCESSING OF PULVERIZED FUEL ASH

-5.1 Fly ash as collected, if does not conforms to the requirements of this standard or if required otherwise, may be processed and/or beneficiated and/or segregated to modify its physical or chemical characteristics.
+5 BENEFICIATION, SEGREGATION AND PROCESSING OF PULVERIZED FUEL ASH required otherwise, may be processed and/or beneficiated and/or segregated to modify its physical or chemical characteristics.